-A reservation-based facility, Doodlebug Music Studio was designed by concert and film composer Brent Michael Davids, as the workspace and home of Blue Butterfly Group.
+A solar-powered reservation-based facility, Doodlebug Music Studio was designed by concert and film composer Brent Michael Davids, as the workspace and home of Blue Butterfly Group.
 While the facility was partially built in 2014, the music studio construction is complete and features a fully equipped digital multi-channel Avid/Digidesign ProTools HD 3 system running on a 2.26 GHz 8-Core Intel Xeon Mac Pro, and a Panasonic SV-3700 RDAT deck.
 For professional 5.1 surround sound mixing and monitoring, Doodlebug Music Studio was outfitted with high quality Tannoy Reveal near-field passive reference monitors, making the room an ideal environment for high resolution surround recordings and working with sound for picture.
 Video is synchronized with Sienna’s Virtual VTR Pro software running on a second Mac for perfect audio/video synchronization with the Pro Tools system.
 Stereo tracks can be mixed or recorded directly to two-channel Digital Audio Tape, Compact Disc, or Hard Disk.

 Microphones include a Brauner VM1 tube microphone running through a Manley Vox Box tube mic preamp, and a pair of large diaphragm solid-state Blueberry microphones running through a stereo ART mic preamp and stereo DBX compressor limiter.

 For more information about rates for original music scoring, music for film, commissioning of concert music for orchestra or chorus, audio mixing, music mastering, original recording, or the music studio availability, please send a detailed message using the CONTACT page.